iRomanyshyn/ZabbixDenazification/README.md

 # Customizing Zabbix Branding and Icons in Nginx

-To replace Zabbix's default icons and branding elements, follow the steps outlined below.
+Follow the steps outlined below to replace Zabbix's default icons and branding elements.
 This method utilizes Nginx configuration and custom icon files.

+This method worked on 5.4, is still effective on Zabbix version 6.4, and has not been tested on version 7.

 ## Nginx Configuration